RoboBlocky

 The Robotics and Robotics-Math Programs for Expanded Learning curriculum, designed for afterschool and summer programs:

-• Engage students in hands-on computer science and robotics activities.
+• Engage students in hands-on computer science and robotics activities with a wide range of robot machines.

 • Provide opportunities for both accelerated and intervention math learning through real-world problem-solving.